Overview of Travel Health and Safety

 Travelers going to mountain areas should be prepared to recognize and respond to the symptoms of altitude illness, which are caused by the lower level of oxygen in the air at high elevations.
 Although the human body can adjust to changes in altitude, the process (called acclimatization) takes time.

 Each person has his or her own "acclimatization line."
 Below it, travelers probably won't experience altitude illness, but going above it causes symptoms to begin.
 For most people, this line initially lies somewhere near 2,800 m (9,200 ft), but it can be adjusted by following preventive techniques.
-Travelers who have had altitude problems previously, have heart or lung problems, are unable to acclimatize on the way to altitude, or plan to go to extremely high altitudes should discuss prevention and treatment options with a health care provider.
+Travelers who have had altitude problems previously, have heart or lung problems, are unable to acclimatize on the way to higher elevations, or plan to go to extremely high elevations should discuss prevention and treatment options with a health care provider.

 - Acute mountain sickness (AMS) typically appears at altitudes above 2,500 m (8,200 ft), although illness can begin at elevations as low as 1,500 m (4,900 ft) in some individuals.
 Symptoms usually appear within a few hours of ascent and may include the following symptoms: headache, insomnia, irritability, dizziness, muscle aches, fatigue, loss of appetite, nausea or vomiting, and swelling of the face, hands, and feet.
 Travelers who experience mild AMS symptoms should limit their activity level and remain at the same altitude for 1 to 2 days before ascending any farther.
 Ibuprofen is best for an altitude headache.
 If symptoms become worse during a day of rest, descend until symptoms begin to improve.

 - High altitude cerebral edema (HACE) is a dangerous form of altitude illness that can lead to coma and death and is a medical emergency.
 HACE can be thought of as a worsening of AMS symptoms, with additional changes in consciousness and/or coordination.
 HACE is rare at altitudes typically attained on conventional tourist itineraries.
 Persons affected may hallucinate, appear confused, and begin to stumble or stagger, and they can have severe headaches and extreme fatigue.
-Helping victims descend to receive drug and oxygen treatment is crucial because they may be too confused to see the problem themselves.
-People who have recently experienced HACE should not ascend again, even if they have improved.
+Helping affected persons descend to receive drug and oxygen treatment is crucial because they may be too confused to see the problem themselves.
+Persons who have recently experienced HACE should not ascend again, even if they have improved.

 Altitude Illness Prevention and Treatment